HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 # LiveSync

-This topic provides information about syncing WebDAV based theme or WCM Design Library files from local-to-server and server-to-local in real time.
-It watches the file system for changes in the background.
+This topic provides information about syncing WebDAV-based theme or WCM Design Library files from local-to-server and server-to-local in real time.
+LiveSync watches the file system for changes in the background and reflects them in the DX server.

 !!! note
     - It is recommended that you use the node version of the DXClient while working with LiveSync.
-    - Starting CF214, LiveSync is supported in scaled DX environment setups.
+    - LiveSync is supported in scaled DX environment setups.
-    - Starting CF217, all LiveSync commands can be triggered from within the target local theme path.
+    - You can trigger all LiveSync commands from within the target local theme path.
     - Starting CF223, LiveSync Pull and Push commands for WCM Design Library are available for HTML and Folder Components.

 ## LiveSync Push Theme